More Than Just a Bike Ride!

 FULL WEEK SHUTTLES

-Saturday 6/8 Shuttle - This shuttle leaves DARIEN by 1:30pm on 6/8 and will proceed to ELLIJAY.
+Shuttles pick up in Columbus, Woodruff Park, at 3:00 PM and will proceed to Lookout Mountain.
 We will carry you, your bike, and 2 bags.

 BRAG LITE SHUTTLE

-Tuesday 6/4 Shuttle - This shuttle leaves MILLEDGEVILLE at 3pm on 6/4 and will proceed to ELLIJAY.
+Tuesday 6/8 Shuttle - This shuttle leaves Carrollton by 3pm on 6/8 and will proceed to Lookout Mountain.
 We will carry you, your bike, and 2 bags!

-Daily Parking will be available will be available at each overnight camping location for a nominal fee.
+Daily Parking will be available at each overnight camping location for a nominal fee.
 Please register your vehicle with us at the Registration Desk when you arrive.

-If you've opted to use a Full-Week Shuttle, free parking is available for the entire week at either Ellijay or Darien.
+If you've opted to use a Full-Week Shuttle, free parking is available for the entire week at either the START or the END.

-**There is no camping available on the evening of Saturday, June 8.
+**There is no camping available on the last evening of riding.
 Feel free to make your own arrangements at an area facility.

 Don't feel like roughing it all week?
 Bring along your RV!
 We will have designated RV Parking at each overnight location for a nominal fee.